tenhobi/effective_dart/README.md

 ## Suppressing Lints

-There are situations when you want to suppress some lint.
-You can achieve that on multiple levels.
+There are situations when you want to suppress a specific lint rule.
+You can suppress lints alone in your project on multiple levels.
+We will go through examples of how to suppress `public_member_api_docs` lint rule.

-We will go through examples how to suppress `public_member_api_docs` rule.
+> **Note**: this package tries to comply with all [*Effective Dart*](https://dart.dev/guides/language/effective-dart) guide rules.
+That means we generally do not want to disable a rule in this package if it works properly.
+Yet, if you think some rule should be disabled by this package, open an issue.

 ### Line Level

-To suppress a specific rule on a line of code, you can put an `ignore` comment above the line of code.
+To suppress a specific lint rule on a line of code, you can put an `ignore` comment above the line of code:

 ```dart
 // ignore: public_member_api_docs